javatutor-ru/obsidian-cyrillic-non-latin-tags/README.md

 # Cyrillic and Non-Latin Tags (Obsidian Plugin)

-The plugin dynamically adds custom CSS classes to tags containing any non-Latin letters (cyrillic, hieroglyphs, diacritics, etc.) in **Editing view**.
+The plugin adds custom CSS classes to tags containing any non-Latin letters (cyrillic, hieroglyphs, diacritics, etc.) in **Editing view**.

 This allows you to customize the appearance of non-Latin tags via CSS or configure their styling using third-party plugins (such as *Colored Tags Wrangler*).